-The World Forum on Natural Capital is being organised by the Scottish Wildlife Trust, in association with the United Nations Environment Programme; International Union for Conservation of Nature; World Business Council for Sustainable Development; TEEB for Business Coalition and The Wildlife Trusts.
+The World Forum on Natural Capital is organised by the Scottish Wildlife Trust, in association with the United Nations Environment Programme; International Union for Conservation of Nature; World Business Council for Sustainable Development; Natural Capital Coalition and The Wildlife Trusts.

 " Ultimately nature is priceless.
 But it is not valueless.
 The urgent challenge facing us in the next decade is to more fully understand this value, and the critical services nature provides to our economy and society "